Clicky

 What Is Repentance?

-Evangelical repentance[1] involves recognizing one’s own guilt and sinfulness, understanding God’s mercy in Christ, hating sin (Psalms 119:128; Job 42:5; 2 Corinthians 7:10) and turning from it to God, and making a consistent effort to live a holy life by walking with God in accordance with his commandments.
+Evangelical repentance[1] involves acknowledging guilt and sinfulness, understanding God’s mercy through Christ, despising sin (Psalms 119:128; Job 42:5; 2 Corinthians 7:10), and turning towards God.
+It requires striving to live a holy life by following God’s commandments.

 What Is The Meaning Of Repentance In The Bible?